Vadee-art/backend/README.md

 Uses gunicorn + nginx.

+Follow https://dockerswarm.rocks/ till the end of Portainer section.

 1. Rename _.env.prod-sample_ to _.env_.
 Update the environment variables.
 2. Build the images and run the containers: